 - Make or cause to be made a knowingly false or fraudulent statement with regard to entitlement to benefits with the intent to discourage an injured worker from claiming benefits or pursuing a claim.

-Workers’ compensation fraud may be punished by imprisonment in county jail for over one year, or in a state prison, for two to five years.
+Workers’ compensation fraud may be punished by imprisonment in county jail for up to one year, or in a state prison, for two to five years.
 A fine may also be imposed not exceeding $150,000, or double the amount of the fraud, whichever is greater.
 If someone is convicted of workers’ compensation fraud, the court is required to order restitution, including restitution for any medical evaluation or treatment services obtained or provided.
 A person convicted of workers’ compensation fraud may be charged the costs of the investigation and shall be ineligible to receive or retain any compensation, where that compensation was owed or received as a result of workers’ compensation fraud.

 Medical Provider Fraud